LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Melee, searching for secret doors and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.
-Few commands other than movement are necessary for casual play.
+Few commands other than movement, 'g'etting an item from the floor, 'a'pplying an item and 'f'linging an item, are necessary for casual play.
-Some are provided only as building blocks for more complex convenience commands, e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `BACKSPACE`, `CTRL-?`, `;` and `P`.
+Some are provided only as specialized versions of more general commands or as building blocks for more complex convenience commands, e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `BACKSPACE`, `CTRL-?`, `;` and `P`.

 Below are the remaining keys for movement and terrain alteration.